“May you have warmth in your igloo, oil in your lamp, and peace in your heart!”

 2. Appreciate the little things instead of focusing on perfection.

 Daily happiness is to a large part about appreciating the small things.
 If you just allow yourself to be happy when accomplishing a big goal or when everything lines up just perfectly then you are making life harder than it needs to be.

 Instead, focus on appreciating things that you may take for granted.

 Take two minutes and find things in your life you can appreciate now.
-If you want a few suggestions, here are a few of the things that I like to appreciate around the holidays:
+If you want a handful of suggestions, here are a few of the things that I like to appreciate around the holidays: